Brave and Cruel: Background

-The idea for a collection of short stories had originated in 1944, when Hamish Hamilton had contacted Welch with a view to publishing some of the work that had already appeared in magazines and journals, along with unpublished pieces.
-However at that stage he did not have enough completed work to submit.
-In 1947 an attempt to interest his contracted publisher, Routledge, in nine short stories, ended in rejection, and mindful of the earlier approach, Welch returned to Hamish Hamilton.
-Hamilton's first inclination was to ask for the autobiographical novel he was working on (later to be published as A Voice Through a Cloud) but Welch demurred, feeling that (for health reasons in part) he would not be able to complete the novel in a reasonable timescale.
-Of the ten stories Welch offered, six had already been published (see below), one was being written and three were completed but unpublished.
-One of these three Welch had selected as the title of the collection, but it was this one which caused Hamilton some concern.
+In 1944, Hamish Hamilton suggested publishing a selection of Welch's stories, both new and previously published. republished in magazines and journals, but Welch did not yet have sufficient material.
+Welch proposed a collection of nine stories to Routledge, his contracted publisher, in 1947 without success.
+Welch turned to Hamish Hamilton, but Jamie Hamilton instead expressed interest in Welch's next novel.
+Welch demurred, feeling that his health and other commitments made it unlikely he could complete the work on a schedule the publisher would accept.
+Welch countered with an offer of six previously published stories, three more completed and as yet unpublished, and one he was writing.

-The short story "Brave and Cruel" concerns a wayward, charismatic character called Micki Beaumont, and his arrival into the lives of a group of middle-class friends.
-In particular, the story focuses on his relationship with the daughter of one of them, which appears to be leading to a deeply ill-advised marriage.
-Hamilton's concern stemmed from the fact that, as with almost all of Welch's stories, it was based on an actual event, and a recent one at that.
-Welch had, in fact, recorded most of what would become the structure of the story in his journal for August and September 1943.
-However, after asking Welch to make a few minor textual changes, Hamilton was satisfied the story was not actionable, despite the fact that some of the characters' actions appear gullible and foolish.
+Welch proposed the short story "Brave and Cruel", completed but unpublished, give the volume its title.
+It concerns a wayward, charismatic character called Micki Beaumont and his relationship with the daughter of one of a group of friends.
+It appears to be leading to an ill-advised marriage.
+Hamilton knew that Welch's fiction was largely autobiographical and believed correctly that the story was based on a recent event, as Welch's journal for August and September 1943 demonstrates.
+After Welch agreed to make a few minor changes to the text, Hamilton was satisfied the story was not actionable.

 Of the other stories, in autobiographical terms, "The Coffin on the Hill", "Narcissus Bay" and "At Sea" recall Welch's childhood in China, "The Barn" is set in his school holidays in England (part of this story appears in his unfinished autobiography I Can Remember), "When I Was Thirteen" and "The Trout Stream" would appear to be roughly contemporaneous in setting, "The Judas Tree" is set in his art school years, and "Leaves from a Young Person's Notebook" is set in the first half of 1939.
 "The Fire in the Wood" is (narratively) entirely fictional, written in the third person, and is the only story which features a female, called "Mary", as the principal character.
 Even here, however, the story appears rooted to some degree in an actual experience: "Jim", the woodman with whom Mary has a brief relationship, appears in the journals as Tom.
 In 1941 Welch had stated in a letter to his friend Marcus Oliver, "I've been having a romantic affair with a woodman."